vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-messages-endpoint.md

 ---
-title: "Messages Endpoint"
+title: Messages Endpoint
-excerpt: ""
+excerpt: ''
 ---
 The messages endpoint provides operations for sending and revoking messages.